rsyslog/rsyslog/source/imtcp.rst

    unchanged until you know very well what you do.
 It may be useful to turn it off, if you know this framing is not used and some senders emit multi-line messages into the message stream.
+-  **defaultTZ** <timezone-info>
+    This is an **experimental** parameter; details may change at any time and it may also be discoutinued without any early warning.
+    Permits to set a default timezone for this listener.
+This is useful when working with legacy syslog (RFC3164 et al) residing in different timezones.
+If set it will be used as timezone for all messages **that do not contain timezone info**.
+Currently, the format **must** be "+/-hh:mm", e.g. "-05:00", "+01:30".
+Other formats, including TZ names (like EST) are NOT yet supported.
+Note that consequently no daylight saving settings are evaluated when working with timezones.
+   If an invalid format is used, "interesting" things can happen, among them malformed timestamps and rsyslogd segfaults.
+This will obviously be changed at the time this feature becomes non-experimental.
 -  **RateLimit.Interval** [number] - (available since 7.3.1) specifies
    the rate-limiting interval in seconds.
 Default value is 0, which turns off rate limiting.
 Set it to a number of seconds (5